officialrajdeepsingh/Layout-build-in-nextjs/README.md

 # How to add layout in nextjs

-This project to build layout in nextjs use nextjs custom app. you run code on codesandbox with one click follow artical to to understand the conspet ['Read Now']("https://officialrajdeepsingh.medium.com/80d28d571673")
+This project to build layout in nextjs use nextjs custom app. you run code on codesandbox with one click follow artical to to understand the conspet [Read Now](https://officialrajdeepsingh.medium.com/80d28d571673)

 ## How to use